7 April 2020

 Guidelines in case of illness on board

-Measures in the event of a crew member suffering from a mild respiratory infection on board.
+Measures recommended in the event of a crew member suffering from a mild respiratory infection on board.
 The infection may be COVID-19 or another respiratory tract infection.

 - When you are sick, it is important to rest and drink adequate amounts of water.
 Fever and pain can be relieved with medicine available from the ship’s pharmacy.